MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-phone-options.md

 :::image type="content" source="media/concept-authentication-methods/brand.png" alt-text="Screenshot of Microsoft branding in RCS messages.":::

 Some users may receive their verification codes in WhatsApp.
 Like RCS, these messages are similar to SMS, but have more Microsoft branding and a verified checkmark.
+The first time a user receives a verification code in WhatsApp, they're notified by SMS text message of the changed behavior.

 Only users that have WhatsApp receive verification codes through this channel.
 To check if a user has WhatsApp, we silently try to deliver them a message in the app by using the phone number they registered for text message verification.

 If users don't have any internet connectivity or they uninstall WhatsApp, they receive SMS verification codes.
 The phone number associated with Microsoft's WhatsApp Business Agent is: *+1 (217) 302 1989*.

 :::image type="content" border="true" source="media/concept-authentication-methods/code.png" alt-text="Screenshot of confirmation.":::